siddharthnarula/Computer-Graphics/Report.md

 std::vector<std::string> CalculateShortestPath_Bellman_Ford(std::string &location1_name,
                                                std::string &location2_name);
 ```
-The main purpose of this function is to find the shortest path and distance between the two locations.
+The purpose of this function is to find the shortest path and distance between the two locations.

 Dijkstra: It works on a greedy approach.
 We firstly initialize the distance as infinity from source to each node.
 Then using unordered map we keep track of all the previous nodes in order to build the entire shortest path.
 We use a min heap to track the shortest path.
 Iteration is done through neighbors on top of heap and if the sum of distance of edge and node is less than neighbors we had before, we push to the heap and the same is followed till the heap is empty.
 This cannot handle negative cycles.
 ### Time complexity is O(Edges*log(vertices))